Icenium/icenium-cli/README.md

 Cross-Platform Command-Line Interface for Telerik AppBuilder
 ===========

-*Build and publish iOS and Android hybrid apps using a single pure HTML5, CSS, and JavaScript code base.*
+*Build and publish iOS and Android hybrid apps using a single pure HTML5, CSS, and JavaScript code base*

 [![Telerik AppBuilder](ab-logo.png "Telerik AppBuilder")](http://www.telerik.com/appbuilder "The Telerik AppBuilder web site")

-**Leverage the cloud capabilities of the Telerik Platform and Telerik AppBuilder from the command line.**
+**Leverage the cloud capabilities of the Telerik Platform and Telerik AppBuilder from the command line**

 The Telerik AppBuilder CLI lets you build, test, deploy, and publish hybrid mobile apps for iOS and Android from your favorite IDE or code editor.
 You can develop your projects locally from the convenience of your favorite code editor and run the command-line to test, build, deploy in the simulator or on devices, and publish your applications to App Store or Google Play.